-Not all technology is perfect, and that includes our gaming systems.
-Sometimes, we run into issues with our PlayStation 4 systems that a simple console restart cannot help.
-The worst is when you’re trying to play a game and it freezes before you get a chance to hit a save point.
-Recently, these problems seem to be amplified due to the age of the system.
-It’s one of the reasons we’re looking forward to the upcoming release of the PlayStation 5.
+Technology isn’t perfect, including our gaming systems.
+It’s always terrible to get really into a game only to have it freeze right before you hit that checkpoint.
+Recently, it seems these problems have been amplified by the age of the system.
+It’s one of the reasons we’re so excited about the PS5, which is available now.
 These frustrating experiences happen to many PS4 users, and there’s a relatively simple way to fix them: A complete factory reset.

 Below are step-by-step instructions to complete a factory reset on your PS4, whether you’re rocking an original model, a Slim, or a Pro.

 How to factory reset your PS4